ktiyab/tiny-gae-gce-scheduler-skeleton/README.md

 ### 2 - Add your GCP service account and install librairies

-Add Google Cloud Service Acount json key file in the credentials folder, the json file must be named as the GCP project related.
+- Add your Google Cloud Service Account json key file in the credentials folder, the json file must be named as the GCP project related.

-Install requirement libraries by executing command below:
+- Install requirement libraries by executing the command below:

 ```
 $  pip install -t lib -r requirements.txt